Pop quiz: how do you determine the success of a website?

 We’ll walk you through how to do this in a bit.
 But first, let’s explore the advantages that Google Analytics brings to the table.

-In our Free PPC Audit we'll take a deep look into your account.
-You'll get an actionable 5-Point Action Plan with next steps you can immediately apply to your account for a better ROAS in the next 30 days.
+Request a proposal and we'll take a deep look into your account.
+You'll get an actionable plan with the next steps you can immediately apply to your account for a better ROAS in the next 30 days.

 Benefits of Using Google Analytics to Track Site Conversions